SpAiNiOr/scs-steeltoe-demo/README.md

 If there are any merge conflicts, the last provider added to the Configuration takes precedence and overrides all others

 ---

+## Usage:
+se the Cloud Foundry CLI to create a service instance of the Spring Cloud Eureka Server on Cloud Foundry, as follows:

+Create a Eureka Server instance on Cloud Foundry
+> cf create-service p-service-registry standard myDiscoveryService
+>
+ Wait for the service to be ready
+> cf services

+Bind the service to `myApp`
+> cf bind-service myApp myDiscoveryService
+>
+ Restage the app to pick up change
+> cf restage myApp

+Then access the scs-demo-client, then you should get information from scs-demo-server.

+---